 MA: Have you tried convincing clients to stay with you, or do accept their decision off the bat?

-MA: Is it typically possible to maintain a friendship with a client who has parted ways with you professionally?
+MA: Is it typically possible to maintain a friendship after you break up with your hairstylist?

 GN: Yes, it’s definitely possible to maintain a friendship if the “breakup” is handled with respect from both sides.
 In business, sometimes things don’t work out, and the quicker you can separate your emotions from your business, the happier you’ll be in the end.